-In August 2023, we announced an early research initiative investigating a gene therapy targeting anti-amyloid for the treatment of AD.
+In August 2023, we announced a separate early research initiative investigating a gene therapy targeting antiamyloid for the treatment of AD.
 The program combines a vectorized anti-amyloid antibody with an intravenously delivered TRACER Capsid.

 SOD1 Gene Silencing Program for the Treatment of ALS